 10. You can touch someone after they’ve been struck.
 You won’t get shocked.
 Check for burns.

 Click here to get more information from the NOAA

 or copy/paste –> https://www.weather.gov/safety/lightning

 I hope this offered something useful as you plan your next AT (or other) hike.
 Storms can cause stress while hiking, so plan ahead mentally.
-You are already in a surrounding outside of your normal lifestyle, where you are constantly having to watch your footing, avoid things that can eat you, strike, sting, or cause Lyme disease.
+You are already in a surrounding outside of your normal lifestyle, where you are constantly having to watch your footing, while avoiding things that can eat, strike, or sting you — and cause Lyme disease.
 Not to mention you are probably hungry.
-If you know you are going to potentially be under a lightning storm, plan to be at your shelter spot before 2pm, as storms tend to roll in in the afternoons.
+Plan to be at your shelter spot before 2pm, as storms tend to roll in in the afternoons.
 Some resources I read said to avoid the lean-to’s on the trail, while others said get inside them.
 Do your own research, and make your plan ahead of time so that you at least reduce some bit of stress and anxiety if possible.
-We can’t control everything and everything I plan on the trail usually takes a different turn when I get there, but being prepared to not be in control is always best.
+We can’t control everything and everything I plan on the trail usually takes a different turn when I get there, but being prepared to not be in control has always worked for me.